 The Group mainly operates and invests in the PRC with most of the transactions denominated and settled in RMB.
-Other than the interest-bearing bank and other borrowings of EUR26,350,345, equivalent to RMB205,858,304, all the financial assets and financial liabilities are denominated in RMB, which is the functional currency of the Company and the subsidiaries in the PRC to which these transactions relate.
+For the year ended 31 December 2019, other than the interest-bearing bank and other borrowings of EUR26,350,345, equivalent to RMB205,858,304, all the financial assets and financial liabilities are denominated in RMB, which is the functional currency of the Company and the subsidiaries in the PRC to which these transactions relate.
+For the year ended 31 December 2020, all the financial assets and financial liabilities are denominated in RMB.
 The Group manages its currency risk by closely monitoring the movements of the currency exchange rates.
 The Group entered into cross currency swap contracts to reduce its exposure to currency fluctuation risk.
 The Group currently does not have a currency hedging policy.